-On May 3, 2016, the Corporation closed the agreement to acquire a copper streaming interest on the Chapada copper-gold mine located in central Brazil and operated by a subsidiary of Yamana Gold Inc. ("Yamana").
-The total cost of the acquisition was US\$60,000,000 which was composed of an initial US\$8,000,000 paid on March 31st and a final payment of US\$52,000,000 and 400,000 common share purchase warrants of the Corporation.
-Under the terms of the Agreement, the Corporation is entitled to purchase 3.7% of the payable copper produced from the Chapada mine at 30% of the market price.
-The rate of payable copper is subject to reduction in the event of a threshold production increase at Chapada or upon delivery of 75 million pounds of copper.
+On May 3, 2016 the Corporation closed an agreement to acquire a copper purchase streaming interest in the Chapada copper-gold mine located in central Brazil and operated by a subsidiary of Yamana Gold Inc. ("Yamana").
+The total cost of the acquisition was US\$60,000,000 which was composed of an initial US\$8,000,000 paid on March 31, 2016 and a final payment of US\$52,000,000 and 400,000 common share purchase warrants of the Corporation paid on May 3, 2016.
+Under the terms of the Agreement the Corporation is entitled to purchase 3.7% of the payable copper produced from the Chapada mine at 30% of the market price.
+The percentage rate of payable copper is subject to reduction in the event of a threshold production increase at Chapada or upon delivery of 75 million pounds of copper.
+Additional details on the agreement can be found in the Corporation's news release dated March 31, 2016 and on SEDAR.